 Tetradic (Rectangle) Color Scheme

 A tetradic scheme involves four colors, which are set into two complementary pairs.
 It also refers to a rectangle scheme because of the shape it appears on the color wheel.
 This scheme provides endless possibilities in color richness.
-Make sure of the balance by choosing a pair of warm colors and a pair of cool colors to fill the space and to avoid jarring.
+Make the balance by choosing a pair of warm and cool colors to fill the space and avoid jarring.

 Square Color Scheme

 The square color scheme is similar to the rectangle but with all four colors spaced evenly around the color wheel.
 It mostly uses four shades instead of focusing on the opposing pairs.
-Two shades are neutral and another two a little bolder.
+Two shades are neutral, and another two are a little bolder.
 Adjust the saturation of the shades and pay attention to the balance between the warm and cool colors.
-This scheme works best if you let one shade be dominant and the rest of the three be accents.
+This scheme works best if you let one shade be dominant and the other three be accents.